mitou/jr.mitou.org/_posts/english/2024-09-01-co_encoder.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  Co-Encoder - Context Compression Encoder for LLMs
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  In recent years, the technology of generative AI has advanced significantly, enabling large language models (LLMs) like ChatGPT to generate natural text.
+However, these models face the challenge of high inference costs.
+Particularly when processing long texts, they require substantial memory and high-performance GPUs, making inference difficult with standard GPUs.
+To address this issue, we propose a Co-Encoder that compresses input converted into matrices and directly feeds it to the LLM, enabling low-cost inference of long texts.

-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/co_encoder
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/co_encoder.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'co_encoder'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}